 Dear Dinesh, I am xyz.
 I am working in so and so..
 I am interested in so and so..
 I did this in my B-tech.. these are some papers that I submitted at different conferences.. here is some of my work (portfolio link) ..
 I am wishing to join the labs some time in my career.
 How could I prepare for it and what are you guys working on currently.
 Thanks, Siddhartha

 And frankly, I was not expecting any reply from him.
-However after couple of days I got a reply from Dinesh mentioning the things they were working on and still remember it was a 3 line email with too many jargons (Which I didn't understand at that time) and at the end it read "Hey we are recruiting, send me your resume if you are interested".
+However, after couple of days I got a reply from Dinesh mentioning the things they were working on and still remember it was a 3 line email with too much jargon (Which I didn't understand at that time) and at the end it read "Hey we are recruiting, send me your resume if you are interested".
 I read that email like 20 times, I swear!

-For the release and transfer I needed permission from my current project manager and RMG.
+For the release and transfer, I needed permission from my current project manager and RMG.
 There was an email to my RMG (Sireesha P##o) asking to allocate me to web 2.0.
 So, RMG called me and asked me "Who asked you to apply for labs?", I didn't say anything but I wanted to say "what the fuck was that question".
-Then she said "You created this mess you deal with your project manger".
-I said "Ok thanks!
+Then she said, "You created this mess you deal with your project manager".
+I said, "Ok thanks!
 Bye!"

-And, I asked my project manger that I got an offer from TCS Innovation labs, please release me from this project.
-Initially he refused the request and asked me to go back and work.
+And, I asked my project manager that I got an offer from TCS Innovation labs, please release me from this project.
+Initially, he refused the request and asked me to go back and work.
 I was just a fresher and I was scared to do anything risky.
 So I emailed back to Ranjith explaining the situation.
-On the next day afternoon my project manger forwarded me a huge email thread and told me that he was releasing me.
-I was just about to boycott work (which was childish 😄).
-And he spoke to me for sometime after which I almost cried (too senti 😢 ).
+On the next day afternoon, my project manager forwarded me a huge email thread and told me that he was releasing me.
+I was just about to boycott work (which was childish :D).
+And he spoke to me for some time after which I almost cried (too sent :'( ).
 He was really nice and wished me "All the best" at the end.